CasparKielwein/Aaargh/Classes.md

 Every Sorcerer obtained their magical powers through a different source, from ancient tomes to pacts with otherworldly beings.

 #### Ancient Lore
-You aquired your knowledge of the arcane by studying ancient books and scrolls.
+You acquired your knowledge of the arcane by studying ancient books and scrolls.
 Maybe you formally enrolled in a magic academy or found them in decript ruines.
 You gain an additional two power points after a rest.

-When gaining a new Discipline Level you can choose to gain an additional Manouver from the same Level of a Discipline you already own.
+When gaining a new Discipline Level you can choose to gain an additional Maneuver from the same Level of a Discipline you already own.

-#### Eldrich Pact
+#### Eldritch Pact
 You forged a terrible pact with a powerful being.
 It gave you fantastic powers, but they come with a price which could be horrible indeed.
-You gain the Warlocks Curce discipline.
+You gain the Warlocks Curse discipline.

 #### Warlocks Curse
 ##### Lvl 1: Curse